mbarnawi/Deployments/capstone2 - Employee Churn Analysis/README.md

 # Employee Churn Analysis
    <img src="https://github.com/mbarnawi/Deployments/blob/main/capstone2%20-%20Employee%20Churn%20Analysis/img/piechart.PNG" width =320 >
-The objective of this project is  is to classify employees into two categories: likely to stay and at risk of churning.
+The objective of this project is to classify employees into two categories: likely to stay and at risk of churning.
 We aim to enhance organizational insights and provide an interactive interface using the Streamlit framework.
 ## Libraries and Frameworks
 This project utilizes the following libraries and frameworks: